 3. Clean Your Storage Space Before You Park Your RV In It.

 Before you store your RV in your rented space, make sure that you clean the space first.
 You'll never know what kind of dirt or vermin the previous renter left there.
 You certainly won't want these pests to affect your RV.
 So, set some time for cleaning the storage space.
 Make sure that it is free of dirt and dust as well as any pests that can harm your vehicle.

-After you have finished cleaning your RV's storage space, the next thing you need to do is to clean your RV thoroughly inside and out.
 Wash the outside of your vehicle and polish it from top to bottom.
 Take care of whatever dents or scratches you find on the surface as much as possible.
 Pay attention to your tires as well and grease them to prevent the rubber from cracking during storage.
-You also need to wash your RV's holding tanks.

 Inside, you should vacuum the floors, polish the windows and dust the surfaces.
 You also need to launder the curtains, the blankets and bedding, and all the other linens you use in the RV.
 You can keep these linens in your house if you want, but if you are going to put it back in your RV before storage, you should make sure that these linens are completely dry.
 Otherwise, you risk getting mold in your RV.

 Perhaps the most important detail that you have to take care of in cleaning your RV for storage is to empty the cabinets, drawers and other places where you keep your food supplies during your road trips.
 Food will attract rodents and insects to your RV; if you don't remove your food from your vehicle, even the canned and bottled ones, you risk finding your RV turned into a rat's or a cockroach nest when you take your vehicle out of storage.
 Make sure to clean out any leftovers or bits of food left on the floor or in corners as well.